user18130814200115-2/riverbed/README.md

 The files in the `config` folder go into `$XDG_CONFIG_HOME` except for the `gnupg` folder which goes to `$HOME/.gnupg`.

 Files in the etc folder must be moved by a privileged user into `/etc/`.
+Though they are optional.

+The files in local must be moved to `$HOME/.local/`.
+This folder so-far only contains a few minor scripts and one major one.

+- `tofi-polkit-agent` must be installed if you want gui privilege escalation to work, for instance for authenticating keyring and such.
+-`nmtui` and `alsamixer` are simple wrapper scripts to run the respective programs without color
+- `latex` is a helper script which I use for compiling latex documents, It hides the auxiliary files in a folder called `.build`.
+Uses lualatex by default.

 ### !!!
 WARNING !!!